 As with the two albums before, the songs of Blacklisted are based upon observations and experiences of the everyday life and times of the 21st Century, as seen through the eyes of songwriters, Noor Ali and Gary Tolley (aka Gazza Tee).
 But unlike the two previous albums, the creativity and skill of percussionist Becky Davis has been brought right to the fore and with additional contributions from Australian Celtic Harpist, Debbie Robinson and the rock solid, acoustic bass playing of Marc Miletitch, a “tour de force” of the new tradition sound has resulted.

-More news and information about Blacklisted and the season of reviews from September to December 2014, click here.
+More news and information about Blacklisted and Stompin' on Spiders, please click here.